pottendo/pottendo-SK64-network/README_network.md

 * It allows interaction with most services on the World Wide Web
 * In addition to screen updates SKTP allows to request Sidekick64 to download a payload from a web adress (via HTTP or HTTPS), store and/or execute it on the C64.
 This means, files like PRG, SID, CRT, etc. may be downloaded from the internet and directly launched on the C64.
 This is tightly coupled to the Sidekick64 menu code as the possibility to launch is essential.

-Currently three example applications exist that make use of SKTP:
+Currently four example applications exist that make use of SKTP:
 ### CSDb Launcher
 Allows to browse latest releases and a couple of selected top lists to easily access attractive releases from the world of the C64 demo scene.
+### HVSC Browser
+Allows to browse and play the complete music in the High Voltage SID Collection.
 ### Forum64 RSS Viewer
 Allows to launch a dynamically generated PRG (available in different flavours for C64, C128@80columns, C16/Plus/4) that displays the latest posts from the RSS feed of Forum64.
 ### Simple text chat
 To test and demonstrate multiuser capabilities a simple text chat is available.

+If you want to try the SKTP browser without Sidekick64 there is a [Javascript based SKTP client](https://sktpdemo.cafeobskur.de/) available running in any web browser.

 ## Network configuration via SD card
 You may change some network default settings by editing configuration files on the SD card via an SD card reader plugged into your Desktop/Notebook/PC/MAC/Pi/etc.